 This module will be assessed by the following criteria - how realistic, budget and cost, probability of interruption from the modeling software, and upgraded policies and procedures.
-Each group will be challenged to develop an upgrade to a scenario and each group's upgrade will be assessed using a modeling program which assesses its ability to defeat an adversary.
-Students will also critique the other groups' upgrades and offer suggestions on how improvements could have been made.
+Each group will be challenged to develop an upgrade to a scenario and each group's upgraded will be assessed using a modeling program which assesses its ability to defeat an adversary.